stepchowfun/typical/README.md

 [![Build status](https://github.com/stepchowfun/typical/workflows/Continuous%20integration/badge.svg?branch=main)](https://github.com/stepchowfun/typical/actions?query=branch%3Amain)

-*Typical* is a so-called "[interface definition language](https://en.wikipedia.org/wiki/Interface_description_language)", or IDL.
-You define types in a language-neutral schema, then Typical generates code in various languages for serializing and deserializing data based on those types.
-This can be used for marshalling messages between services, storing structured data on disk, etc. Typical uses a compact binary encoding which supports forward and backward compatibility between versions of your schema to accommodate evolving requirements.
+*Typical* helps you serialize data in a language-independent fashion.
+You define data types in a *schema*, then Typical generates code in various languages for serializing and deserializing data based on those types.
+This can be used for marshalling messages between services, storing structured data on disk, etc. Typical uses a compact binary encoding which supports forward and backward compatibility between different versions of your schema to accommodate evolving requirements.

-The main difference between Typical and related toolchains like Protocol Buffers and Apache Thrift is that Typical has a more modern type system based on [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), enabling a safer programming style with non-nullable types and pattern matching—especially in languages with those features, such as Rust, Kotlin, Haskell, etc. Typical proposes a [new solution](#required-optional-and-unstable-fields) to the classic problem of how to safely add and remove required fields in structs and the lesser-known dual problem of how to safely perform exhaustive pattern matching on sum types as cases are added and removed over time.
+The main difference between Typical and related toolchains like Protocol Buffers and Apache Thrift is that Typical has a more modern type system based on [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), enabling a safer programming style with non-nullable types and pattern matching—especially in languages with those features, such as Rust, Swift, Kotlin, Haskell, etc. Typical proposes a [new solution](#required-optional-and-asymmetric-fields) to the classic problem of how to safely add and remove required fields in structs and the lesser-known dual problem of how to safely perform exhaustive pattern matching on sum types as cases are added and removed over time.

-Typical's design was inspired by insights from a branch of mathematics called [category theory](https://en.wikipedia.org/wiki/Category_theory), especially the duality of limits and colimits and the notions of covariance and contravariance.
-Happily, you don't need to know about any of that to use it.

 **Currently supported languages:**